 4. Security professional

-If providing national security intelligence to the President of the United States appeals to you, consider a career as a security professional.
+If providing critical security intelligence appeals to you, consider a career as a security professional.

 The CIA employs security professionals to collect, analyze and report security- and counterintelligence-related information, examine polygraph results, conduct financial investigations and scrutinize computer forensic data.

 While the CIA is responsible for providing national security information to the president, many other government agencies and large corporations also employ security professionals to protect their assets.

 Law enforcement isn't all about being a police officer.
 The DEA, ATF, State Department and FBI all have agents and officers across the nation who work on some of the country's most pressing challenges, including gun crime, drugs and human trafficking.

 The need for highly trained security professionals is real, and so are the opportunities associated with security studies jobs.
 If you are interested in exploring a challenging and rewarding career and making a difference in one of the most important issues of our time, consider earning a degree in security studies.